-- (a) Stop Work Temporary Moratorium. - (1) If a violation occurs in the absence of proposed development pursuant to Section 8.10.050(a)(1), or while an application for a building permit or discretionary development approval for the lot upon which the tree is located is pending, the director of planning and development services in consultation with the urban forester shall issue a temporary moratorium on development of the subject property, not to exceed five years from the date the violation occurred.
+- (a) Stop Work Temporary Moratorium. - (1) If a violation occurs in the absence of proposed development pursuant to subdivision-Section 8.10.050(a)(1), or while an application for a building permit or discretionary development approval for the lot upon which the tree is located is pending, the director of planning and development services in consultation with the urban forester shall issue a temporary moratorium on development of the subject property, not to exceed five years from the date the violation occurred.
 The purpose of the moratorium is to provide the city an opportunity to study and determine appropriate mitigation measures for the tree removal, and to ensure measures are incorporated into any future development approvals for the property.
-Mitigation measures as determined by the urban forester shall be imposed as a condition of any subsequent permits for development on the subject property. - (2) If a violation occurs during development pursuant to Section 8.10.050 (b), (c), (d), or (e), the city shall issue a stop work order suspending and prohibiting further activity on the property pursuant to the grading, demolition, and/or building permit(s) (including construction, inspection, and issuance of certificates of occupancy) until a mitigation plan has been filed with and approved by the director of planning and development services in consultation with the urban forester, agreed to in writing by the property owner(s), and either implemented or guaranteed by the posting of adequate security.
-The mitigation plan shall include measures for protection or repair of any remaining trees on the property, and shall provide for replacement of each tree removed on the property or at locations approved by the urban forester.
-The replacement ratio shall be in accordance with the standards set forth in the Tree and Landscape Technical Manual, and shall be at least twice the prescribed ratio required where tree removal is permitted pursuant to the provisions of this chapter. - (b) Civil Penalties. - (1) As part of a civil action brought by the city, a court may assess against any person who commits, allows, or maintains a violation of any provision of this chapter a civil penalty in the following amount: - (i) Ten thousand dollars per tree, or twice the replacement value of each tree, whichever amount is higher, for the complete removal of a tree, as defined in Section 8.10.020(n)(1).
+Mitigation measures as determined by the urban forester shall be imposed as a condition of any subsequent permits for development on the subject property. - (1)(2) If a violation occurs during development pursuant to Section 8.10.050 (b), (c), (d), or (e), the city may shall issue a stop work order suspending and prohibiting further activity on the property pursuant to the grading, demolition, and/or building permit(s) (including construction, inspection, and issuance of certificates of occupancy) until a mitigation plan has been filed with and approved by the director of planning and development services in consultation with the urban forester, agreed to in writing by the property owner(s), and either implemented or guaranteed by the posting of adequate security.
+The mitigation plan shall include measures for protection or repair of any remaining trees on the property, and shall provide for replacement of each tree removed on the property or at locations approved by the director of planning and community and by the urban forester or director of public works, if replacement is to occur on public property.
+The replacement ratio shall be in accordance with the standards set forth in the Tree and Landscape Technical Manual, and shall be at least twice the prescribed a greater ratio than that required where tree removal is permitted pursuant to the provisions of this chapter. - (2) If a violation occurs in the absence of development, or while an application for a building permit or discretionary development approval for the lot upon which the tree is located is pending, the director may issue a temporary moratorium on development of the subject property, not to exceed eighteen months from the date the violation occurred.
+The purpose of the moratorium is to provide the city an opportunity to study and determine appropriate mitigation measures for the tree removal, and to ensure measures are incorporated into any future development approvals for the property.
+Mitigation measures as determined by the director shall be imposed as a condition of any subsequent permits for development on the subject property.